gsurma/deep_dream/README.md

 We are using **Inception5h** model which was designed to classify images.

-During the classification process we are providing input images and using gradient descent to match weights to the images.
+During the classification process we are providing input images and using gradient descent to adapt weights to the images through filters.

 **DeepDream** algorithm does the opposite.
 It adapts the input images to match the network weights with **gradient ascent** which results in visualizing network filters on the input images giving them psychodelic look.